 Base Layer Options#

-- Multiple street map styles for different operational contexts, including styles optimized for emergency services and field operations
+- Multiple street map styles for different operational contexts, including styles optimised for emergency services and field operations

 - Satellite and aerial imagery for terrain assessment, infrastructure reconnaissance, and site verification